 7. Maintain a proper schedule.

-Software development is a team sport that requires the participation of product managers, clients, partners, designers, and so many other collaborators.
+Software development is a team sport that requires the participation of project managers, clients, partners, designers, and so many other collaborators.
 Developers who follow a fixed schedule become far more productive than those who don’t.